arx-research/libhalo/docs/api-exec-cmd-web.md

 ### Input parameter: `command`

 An object specifying the command name that you want to invoke, together with the additional command's arguments.
-Please check [documentation of the available commands (Halo Command Set)](/docs/halo-command-set.md) for more details.
+Please check [documentation of the available commands (HaLo Command Set)](/docs/halo-command-set.md) for more details.

 ### Input parameter: `options`